Payen 2018 Tabalí

 3. Pairing and Recommendations

-Gastronomy: Ideal companion for dishes with character such as Magellanic lamb al palo, venison in red fruit reduction, or braised wild boar.
+Gastronomy: Ideal companion for dishes with character such as Magellanic lamb al palo, deer in red fruit reduction, or braised wild boar.

 Serving: It is recommended to decant for 45 minutes and serve between 16°C and 18°C.

-Potential: A treasure for aging with guaranteed positive evolution for the next 15 to 20 years.
+Potential: A cellaring gem with guaranteed positive evolution for the next 15 to 20 years.

 4. Frequently Asked Questions

-Due to the vineyard's proximity to the sea, Pacific breezes moderate temperatures, allowing for slow ripening that preserves acidity and floral aromas, differentiating it from warm climate Syrahs.
+Due to the vineyard's proximity to the sea, Pacific breezes moderate temperatures, allowing for slow ripening that preserves acidity and floral aromas, differentiating it from Syrahs from warm climates.

-Payen is consistently rated +96 points by critics such as Guía Descorchados and Tim Atkin, consolidating itself as one of the best red wines in Chile.
+Payen consistently scores +96 points from critics such as Guía Descorchados and Tim Atkin, consolidating its position as one of Chile's best red wines.